Aims For The Week

 - List the causes of seizures and recognise the different patterns

-- List the differential diagnoses, initial investigations and management of unconscious patient
+- List the differential diagnoses, initial investigations and management of the unconscious patient

 - Describe extra-ocular cranial nerve palsies